R.A. the Rugged Man

-Richard Andrew Thorburn (born January 10, 1974), better known by his stage name R.A. the Rugged Man, is an American rapper and producer.
+R.A.
+Thorburn (born January 10, 1974), better known by his stage name R.A. the Rugged Man, is an American rapper and producer.
 He began his music career at age 12, building a reputation locally for his lyrical skills.
 Thorburn signed with major label Jive Records at age 18, but his debut album, Night of the Bloody Apes, was never released.

 He was featured on all three of Rawkus's Soundbombing albums, as well as the platinum-selling WWF Aggression album.
 After a brief stint on Capitol Records (during which he recorded another unreleased album, American Lowlife), Thorburn signed with independent label Nature Sounds and released his official debut, Die, Rugged Man, Die.
 In 2013, Thorburn released his second album, Legends Never Die, via Nature Sounds.

 In addition to his hip-hop career, Thorburn has contributed to Vibe, King, Complex, Rides, XXL, The Source, The Ring, among others.
 He wrote and produced the cult film Bad Biology, and also hosts the web series "Film School" on MTV's Film.com.

 Career

 1992–2003: Beginnings

 In 1992, Thorburn signed with Jive Records, then in the mid-1990s signed with Priority Records/EMI.
-His contract was later absorbed by Capitol Records but he began recording independently in the early 2000s.
+His contract was later absorbed by Capitol Records, but he began recording independently in the early 2000s.
 He was featured on all three of Rawkus's Soundbombing albums, as well as the platinum-selling WWF Aggression album, performing the theme song for Chris Jericho.
 In Ego Trip Vol. 1, Issue 3, The Notorious B.I.G. was quoted as saying, "And I thought I was the illest," when referring to Thorburn.

-2004–2012: Die, Rugged Man, Die, film cameos & magazine writing
+2004–2012: Die, Rugged Man, Die; film cameos; & magazine writing

 In 2004, Thorburn released his first album Die, Rugged Man, Die through Brooklyn-based label Nature Sounds.
 He has cameos in several music videos including Havoc from Mobb Deep's I'm the Boss, Sadat X's Throw the Ball and Masta Killa's Old Man featuring RZA and Ol' Dirty Bastard.

-Thorburn's verse on Uncommon Valor: A Vietnam Story was named by HipHopDX as the "Verse of the Year".
+Thorburn's verse on Jedi Mind Tricks' "Uncommon Valor: A Vietnam Story", depicting his father's experience in the war was widely praised and named by HipHopDX as the "Verse of the Year".

 Thorburn wrote a monthly movie column for Mass Appeal Magazine, was a contributor to The Ego Trip Book of Rap Lists (St. Martin's Press) and Ego Trip's Big Book of Racism (HarperCollins), and has written numerous articles for other magazines including Vibe, King, Complex, Rides and XXL.

 A horror film fan, Thorburn has written three screenplays with cult film director Frank Henenlotter and is writer-producer of the Henenlotter film Bad Biology.
 The film has an original score by Josh Glazer (J. Glaze) with additional production by Prince Paul, and cameos by Playboy model Jelena Jensen and Penthouse Pet Krista Ayne.
 Thorburn is working on his directorial debut, a film based on his family, God Take, God Give.